Zhichen6/zhichen6.github.io/_pages/about.md

 # 🔬 Research

-Our lab focuses on innovating next-generation modeling and computational tools for mobility and logistics systems, with a emphasis on connectivity, electrification, and automation.
+SBU AI Mobility lab focuses on innovating next-generation modeling and computational tools for mobility and logistics systems, with a emphasis on connectivity, electrification, and automation.
 Our core research directions include, but are not limited to:

 ### *1. AI-Enabled Modeling and Optimization of Transportation Networks*